Macker85/Battleship-game/README.md

 # Battleships

 Battleship is a game of chance and logic where players attempt to sink each others ships by guessing co-ordinates.
-In this game you have a Python generated board of rows and columns and play against the computer that will randomised guesses to try sink the users ships.
+In this game you have a Python generated board of rows and columns and play against the computer that will randomise guesses to try sink the users ships.

 (Developer: Paul McCormack)